About Solar United Neighbors of West Virginia

 Our West Virginia advisory board provides strategic guidance to our work.
 Members do not have fiduciary oversight but provide strategic direction to the program.
 They are members of successful solar co-ops, solar champions, and leaders in the community.

-Mary Ellen currently teaches statistics as an adjunct professor at Wheeling Jesuit University.
-She also serves as coordinator for the New Energy Economy Program at Wheeling Academy of Law and Science Foundation, providing programs related to conservation, efficiency and renewable energy.
-In addition, she chairs the City of Wheeling’s Ad-Hoc Committee on Recycling, and is the coordinator of the Wheeling Solar Co-op.
-She is also a member of the Wheeling Green Team.
+Mary Ellen also serves as coordinator for the New Energy Economy Program at Wheeling Academy of Law and Science Foundation, providing programs and presentations related to conservation, efficiency, and renewable energy.
+In addition, she chairs the City of Wheeling’s Ad-Hoc Committee on Recycling and has helped form and implement the Wheeling Solar Co-op (2015) and Upper Ohio Valley Solar Co-op (2018).
+She is also a member of the Wheeling Green Table.

 |Joe Chasnoff||Joe founded Stand Up, Monroe!, an organization dedicated to fighting unfair pipelines in his home community of Union, West Virginia.
 Joe was also the co-founder of the Monroe County Power Co-op and has installed solar on his business.|